tmetcalfe89-zz/JsonifyCraft-docs/docs/blocks.md

 ### Required

 * `type`: `"block"`
-    * Type must be set to "block" for the entry to describe an block.
+    * Type must be set to "block" for the entry to describe a block.
 * `name`: `string`
     * The unique registry name for this block.